TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/04 - Numbers/Numbers 23/Numbers 23.17.md

 ---

-And he came to him, and, lo, he was standing by his burnt-offering, and the princes of Moab with him.
-And Balak said unto him, What hath Jehovah spoken?
+He came to him, and behold, he was standing by his burnt offering, and the princes of Moab with him.
+Balak said to him, "What has Yahweh spoken?"